craigsbaldwin/super-simple-scroll-animations/README.md

 The module comes with a set of default animations, the animation used is determined by the value of the attribute added to the element.

 Movement is achieved using `transform: translate()`.
 Properties are transitioned using the CSS `transition` property.
-All transitions use `ease` and a duration of `0.3s`.
+All transitions use `cubic-bezier(0.42, 0, 0.58, 1)` easing and a duration of `0.6s`.

 * `fadeIn` - Fades in.
 * `fadeDirectionUp` - Moves up as it fades in.